 Foods high in fibre

 Although fibre is an extremely important aspect of anyone’s diet, including runners, it should be avoided wherever possible before running.
 That’s because fibre in the digestive tract produces gas, which in turn causes pain and bloating – not what you want when you’re trying to fit in a good training session.
-Go one step further with the fibre and it can even cause the infamous ‘runner’s tummy’, which you definitely don’t want to experience (trust us).
+Go one step further with the fibre and it can even cause the infamous ‘runner’s trots’, which you definitely don’t want to experience (trust us).
 Make sure you stock up later in the day after you run though, as fibre is great for maintaining bowel health, lowering cholesterol levels, and controlling blood sugar levels.

 Energy bars are high in protein, give you energy, and are easy to calorie count – what’s not to like?
 While protein is a key component of your day-to-day diet as a runner, it can mask deficiencies elsewhere in your eating habits.
 According to the American Dietic Association, runners who rely heavily on energy bars get more protein than they need, while skipping out on important carbs in their diet.
 Carbohydrates are a great energy source, and skipping them by cramming in high levels of protein will make you feel sluggish while you’re running.